xapian/xapian/xapian-core/docs/spelling.rst

 Backend Support
 ---------------

-Currently spelling correction is only supported for a single flint database.
-We've no plans to support it for the deprecated Quartz backend, nor for InMemory, but we do intend to support it for the remote backend and when searching multiple databases.
+Currently spelling correction is only supported for flint databases.
+It works with a single database or multiple databases (use Database::add_database() as usual).
+We've no plans to support it for the deprecated Quartz backend, nor for InMemory, but we do intend to support it for the remote backend in the future.

 Unicode Support
 ---------------